 One of the greatest horror stories ever written - a scientist's quest to create life has nightmarish consequences that threaten everything he holds dear.

 'It was already one in the morning; the rain pattered dismally against the panes, and my candle was nearly burnt out, when, by the glimmer of the half-extinguished light, I saw the dull yellow eye of the creature open . . .'

 What you create can destroy you.

-One freezing morning, a lone man wandering across the artic ice caps is rescued from starvation by a ship’s captain.
-Victor Frankenstein’s story is one of ambition, murder and revenge.
+One freezing morning, a lone man wandering across the Arctic ice caps is rescued from starvation by a ship's captain.
+That man is Victor Frankenstein and his story is one of ambition, murder and revenge.
 As a young scientist he pushed moral boundaries in order to cross the final scientific frontier and create life.
-But his creation is a monster stitched together from grave-robbed body parts who has no place in the world, and his life can only lead to tragedy.
+But his unnatural creation is a monster stitched together from grave-robbed body parts who has no place in the world, and his life can only lead to tragedy.

 Praise for Frankenstein